av-mamzikov/break-reminder/README.md

 To remove Break Reminder from your system:

+1. Navigate to `%LOCALAPPDATA%\BreakReminder` or use the path shown during installation
-1. Double-click the `Uninstall-BreakReminder.bat` file
+2. Double-click the `Uninstall-BreakReminder.bat` file
-2. Confirm the uninstallation
+3. Confirm the uninstallation
-3. The uninstaller will:
+4. The uninstaller will safely:
-   - Remove all scheduled tasks
+   - Remove all scheduled tasks (BreakReminder_*)
    - Delete the desktop shortcut
    - Remove the installation directory

+**Safety Features:**
+- Multiple validation checks prevent accidental deletion of wrong directories
+- Verifies the directory contains Break Reminder files before deletion
+- Protects system directories from accidental removal

 ## Customization